raspberrypilearning/build-your-own-weather-station/en/step_7.md

 You can discover the radius of the circle made by the anemometer by measuring the distance from the centre to the edge of one of the cups.
 Knowing the radius, you can find the circumference with the formula `2 * pi * radius`.
 Don't forget that a whole rotation generates two signals, so if you'll need to halve the number of signals detected:

 **speed = ( (signals/2) * (2 * pi * radius) ) / time**

-The radius for the common anemometers used by the original Oracle Weather station is 9.0cm and that is the figure that will be used in the code examples that follow.
+The radius for the recommended anemometers used by the original Oracle Weather station is 9.0cm and that is the figure that will be used in the code examples that follow.
 Don't forget to change this value if your anemometer has different dimensions.

 To implement this formula in Python we can use the `math` library.
-So if you measured 17 signals from our anemometer in 5 seconds, your speed could be calculated like this:
+So if you measured 17 signals from your anemometer in 5 seconds, your speed could be calculated like this:

 ```python
 import math